iRunFar’s Alli Miles runs in a pair of the Hoka Torrent 4 trail running shoes. Photo: iRunFar/Eszter Horanyi

 Shop the Men's Hoka Clifton 10Shop the Women's Hoka Clifton 10

-The Hoka Clifton 10 were our favorite cushioned road running shoes.
+The Hoka Clifton 10 is our favorite overall Hoka running shoe for roads.
 Photo: iRunFar/Eszter Horanyi

 Pros: